Guide

 • You work a full-time job as an electrician.
 Out of hours, you run a pet-sitting service.

-How do I register a side hustle UK?
+How do I register a side hustle in the UK?

 2. Next, you'll need to let HMRC know you're self-employed.
 You can do this on the gov.uk website.

-3. After you’ve registered with HMRC, you need to register for self-assessment.
-Your self-assessment tax return is used by HMRC to calculate your tax liabilities.
+3. After you’ve registered with HMRC, register for self-assessment.
+HMRC uses your self-assessment tax return to work out how much tax you must pay.

 4. You'll be sent a Unique Taxpayer Reference (UTR) in the post within 10 days of registering for self-assessment.
 Keep this safe; you'll use it to submit your tax return.